MLforGPR/traditional/README.md

 │   random_forest (folder containing the random forest model)
 |   SVM (folder containing the SVM model)
 |   CNN (folder containing the CNN model)
+|   saved_models (folder containing the saved models)
 |   ...
 ```

+Move saved models to the `saved_models` folder after training the models.
+The saved models will be used by the data pipeline and validation.

 ## Data Pipeline
 This section describes the data pipeline for the Capstone project.
 The data pipeline is implemented in the Jupyter notebook `data_pipeline_*.ipynb`.